-Key ID:
+Key ID: Enter the RIP Authentication Key ID for the specified

-Enter the RIP Authentication Key ID for the specified interface.
-If you choose not to use authentication or to use 'simple' you will not be prompted to enter the key ID.
+'simple' you will not be prompted to enter the key ID.

-Key:

-Enter the RIP Authentication Key for the specified interface.
+Key: Enter the RIP Authentication Key for the specified interface.

 If you do not choose to use authentication you will not be prompted to enter a key.
 If you choose 'simple' or 'MD5' the key may be up to 16 octets long.

-Split Horizon:

-Split horizon is a technique for avoiding problems caused by including routes in updates sent to the router from which the route was originally learned.
+Split Horizon: Split horizon is a technique for avoiding problems caused by including routes in updates sent to the router from which the route was originally learned.
 If you enable split horizon, a route will not be included in updates sent to the router from which it was learned.

-Poison Reverse:

-If you enable poison reverse, a route will be included in updates sent to the router from which it was learned, but the metric will be set to infinity.
+Poison Reverse: If you enable poison reverse, a route will be included in updates sent to the router from which it was learned, but the metric will be set to infinity.